 In the Italian remake, Sailor Venus is an advocate of this philosophy.
 Some of her best hits, dating back to the time of the anime, are rushing Galaxia while she was distracted to try and pour scalding hot acid in her lungs (Galaxia was distracted because Sailor Moon had just purified her, but Venus hadn't noticed it yet) and fill the van of Eudial's car with a lot of gelignite to detonate when she returned at the base (that's why Eudial's car exploded: as soon as it touched the water Venus set off the bomb).
 She later taught the same philosophy to the rest of the group and gave Naru the Fire Buster II (captured to Eudial).

-Again in the Italian remake, the side story "Mami l'Invincibile" ("Mami the Invincible") shows that Mami Tomoe is another, with stunts ranging from shooting a rival Puella Magi with a Tiro Finaleduring a speech to ribbons that are either explosive or made of tear gas.
+Again in the Italian remake, the side story "Mami l'Invincibile" ("Mami the Invincible") shows that Mami Tomoe is another, with stunts ranging from shooting a rival Puella Magi with a Tiro Finaleduring a speech to ribbons that are either explosive or made of tear gas and attacking Walpurgisnacht with a magical nuke.
 A number of magical girls (including Kyoko) live in the fear of giving her a reason to come after them.

 In The Man With No Name, Mal is quick to try just shooting the villain once things go to hell.
 It doesn't work, but hey, he tried.